DUCK AND MUSHROOM RAGÙ

 For the sauce:

-Remove the duck, drain the fat (use it to roast vegetables, it also makes good savoury pastry, just like lard).
+Remove the duck, drain the fat (use it at another time to roast vegetables and it also makes good savoury pastry, as does lard).

 img_4547